skulltech/sumit-ghosh.com/_posts/2020-02-11-notes-overthewire-leviathan.md

   - Ctf
 ---

-Recently I was free for a couple of days with nothing to do, leading to an itch to do some hacking: CTFs, wargames and the like.
+Recently I was free for a couple of days with nothing to do, leading to an itch to do some hacking: Ctfs, wargames and the like.
 For beginners, the Internet heartily recommends the [Overthewire](https://overthewire.org/wargames/) wargames, so I went for that.
 I had already done the [_Bandit_](https://overthewire.org/wargames/bandit/) wargame—you can find my notes [here](https://sumit-ghosh.com/articles/notes-overthewire-bandit/)—so this time I started with [Leviathan](https://overthewire.org/wargames/leviathan/).
 In this post I'll dump my notes; these are not exactly solutions or walkthroughs, or writeup even, rather a list of things// concepts I learned by doing this wargame that I'd like to remember.
 Hoping this will be of some help!

 #### Useful Linux commands for looking for information in executable.